aliadnan20/aliadnan20/README.md

 - 👋 Hi, I’m @aliadnan20
 - 👀 I’m interested in Autonomous Car Driving.
-- 🌱 I’m currently learning motion control, path planning, computer vision and image processing,.
+- 🌱 I’m passionate about the application of computer vision, deep learning  and Machine Learning on autonomous driving vehicles and mobile robots.
 - 💞️ I’m open to collaborate on these topics.
 - 📫